Dimitrovich702/PicoCTF-2024-spring/README.md

 ## Credits

-- Special thanks to Pete from the red team for guiding and solving with his expertise some of reverse engineer challenges
+- Special thanks to Pete from the red team for guiding and solving with his expertise some of reverse engineer & binary exploitation challenges.

 ## Next Steps